stackhpc/ansible-slurm-appliance/docs/production.md

   instances) it may be necessary to [configure chrony](./chrony.md).

 - Consider the appropriate configuration for `/tmp`.
 By default nodes in `login` and `compute` groups will use a tmpfs with 10% of total memory.
-This can be modifed by overriding `mounts_tmp_size` with either a size in bytes or a percentage of memory (as for 'size' parameter in `man tmpfs`), e.g.:
+This can be modified by overriding `mounts_tmp_size` with either a size in bytes or a percentage of memory (as for 'size' parameter in `man tmpfs`), e.g.: